 We took a train to Prague from Budapest but there are several ways to get there depending on where you are.

 Many national and budget airlines fly to Prague from different cities in Europe.
 You can do a search on a flight aggregator like Skyscanner to find cheap flights to Vaclav Havel Airport Prague (PRG) from where you are.

 Vaclav Havel Airport is about 18 km west of downtown Prague.
 You can make your way to the city center in one of the following ways.

 AIRPORT EXPRESS: A more convenient but slightly more expensive option is the Airport Express Bus.
-It costs CZK 60 (about EUR 2.25) and you can catch it from the parking lot in front of Terminal 1.
+It costs CZK 60 and you can catch it from the parking lot in front of Terminal 1.
 It will take you to Prague Main Station in the New Town.

 SHARED TRANSFER: A shared transfer is a good compromise between public transportation and a private transfer.
-It costs as little as EUR 10 and you can book it in advance through Get Your Guide.
+You can book it in advance through Get Your Guide.
 Depending on which service you book, it can drop you off right at your hotel or at designated points in the city center.

 PRIVATE TRANSFER: A private transfer is the most convenient option but it’s also one of the most expensive.
-It’s cost you at least EUR 22 and you can book it in advance through Klook or Get Your Guide.
+You can book it in advance through Get Your Guide.

 UBER: We took Uber to go from the city center to the airport.
 They’ve been operating in Prague since 2014 and are more popular than taxis.
 It should cost you about the same as a private transfer or taxi.

 TAXI: This would be my last resort.
 Like in many big cities, taxis in Prague have been known to rip off tourists so I suggest going by Uber or private transfer instead.